bryanwb/chef-rewind/README.md

 ## Gotchas *Important*

-The edit method does not automatically change the cookbook_name attribute for a resource to the current cookbook.
+The rewind method does not automatically change the cookbook_name attribute for a resource to the current cookbook.
 Doing so could cause some unexpected behavior, particularly for less expert chef users.